Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   instance.

-- A function can also be a closure, indirectly causing garbage collector loads through variables captured by reference.
+- A function can also be a closure, indirectly causing garbage collector load through captured values.
+A reference to a non-closure causes no GC load.

-- A hidden special value indicates a keyword argument not being set.
-This is never exposed to the user outside of bugs.

-- Short strings internally have a different type to cut down on allocations and indirections.
-Longer strings, even if semantically passed by value, actually are kept as a reference type internally to save on memory and copies.
-  But since they cannot reference each other in cycles, they will not increase garbage to be collected - although they will increase the memory graph the GC traverses.
+- Strings and bytes internally different types depending on e.g. length, to cut down on allocations and indirections for short items.
+Generally, only longer strings will increase the heap graph to be traversed (which can slightly slow the GC), and short ones will be in-place on the stack.

 - Numbers internally can be either a 64bit integer, or a 64bit floating point value, also see [the section